cabalism/updo/README.md

 discarding changes or by doing a `git restore <project-name>`.
 As git advances the modified time, this is effectively the same as `touch <project-name>`.
 To recover from this situation, either;
-- Run make with its `--always-make` flag.
 - Remove the target with `rm <project-name>`.
+- Run make with its `--always-make` flag but be careful with this if bootstrapping updo itself within the makefile.

 ### Lock Files